DaVinciCodeCTF/DaVinciCTF2023/prog/README.md

 ### Answer format

-As this stage only contains major and minor scales, aswer format are pretty straightforward.
+As this stage only contains major and minor scales, answer formats are pretty straightforward.

 #### Answer format examples

-for major chords : `G` 50 times in a row.
-The maximum time limit per Apk is 1 second. for minor chords : `Gm` for sharp major chords : `G#` for sharp minor chords : `G#m`
+for major chords : `G`
+for minor chords : `Gm`
+for sharp major chords : `G#`
+for sharp minor chords : `G#m`

 ### Example

 Input :

 ```
 _________________________________________________________